imiguelrodriguez/utxo-based-mozilla/browser/components/urlbar/docs/telemetry.rst

     a Google search suggestion at index 2, we would record in **both** ``urlbar.picked.searchsuggestion`` and ``urlbar.picked.searchmode.oneoff``.

-  Changelog
-    Firefox 134
-      Legacy ``urlbar.picked.searchmode`` telemetry mirrored to Glean.
-(See bug 1927093)
-    Firefox 137
-      Legacy ``urlbar.picked.searchmode`` telemetry and Glean
-      ``urlbar.picked.searchmode`` telemetry removed completely.
-(See
-      bug 1932713)

 urlbar.tabtosearch.*
 ~~~~~~~~~~~~~~~~~~~~

-  NOTE: This telemetry is no longer collected.
-See changelog below.

   This is a set of keyed scalars whose values are uints incremented when a
   tab-to-search result is shown, once per engine per engagement.
 There are two